christofs/paige/README.md

 Most analyses are based on the dataset present in the top-level folder, which contains the data provided by Paige for French, but reduced to just those novels that he did not exclude from his analysis, and augmented with some additional columns specifying various time slices, for convenience.

 All graphs as well as the text presented here are licensed with a [Creative Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0/) licence.
 This means attribution is not mandatory.
-However, if you use them and can find a suitable place to attribute the source, please reference this repository as follows: Christof Schöch, "Replication and re-analysis of _Technologies of the Novel_", Github.com, 2022, https://github.com/christofs/paige, DOI: https://doi.org/10.5281/zenodo.6951647.
+However, if you use them and can find a suitable place to attribute the source, please reference this repository as follows: Christof Schöch, "Replication and re-analysis of Nicholas Paige's _Technologies of the Novel_", Github.com, 2022, https://github.com/christofs/paige, DOI: https://doi.org/10.5281/zenodo.6951647.

 ## Chapter 3